 14. The Weeknd

-Abel Makkonen Tesfaye, known professionally as The Weeknd, is one of the most popular R&B music artists in the industry.
+Abel Makkonen Tesfaye, known professionally as The Weeknd, is currently one of the most popular R&B music artists in the industry.

 He was born to Ethiopian immigrants but was raised by his mother and grandmother, leading to his most used themes of escapism and life challenges in his music.